 Robert M. Thomas

-Robert Thomas and William Sparks co-invented poly-isobutylene-coisoprene, commonly known as butyl rubber, while conducting research at Standard Oil Company's laboratory in Linden, New Jersey.
+Robert Thomas and William Sparks co-invented poly-isobutylene-coisoprene, commonly known as butyl rubber, while conducting research at Standard Oil Company's laboratory in Linden, New Jersey, a predecessor of ExxonMobil.
 In 1937, Thomas and Sparks experimented with another Standard Oil product, Vistanex, which had rubber-like properties.
 They mixed together some Vistanex in a reactor, then added a small amount of butadiene to create the first batch of butyl rubber.

 They continued experimenting, and the molecular chains that form butyl rubber today contain about 98% isobutylene building blocks, making it as strong as natural rubber.
 The remaining 2% isoprene building blocks provide resistance to oxidation and unusually low gas permeability.